Russia in the Eurovision Song Contest 2015

-Russia participated in the Eurovision Song Contest 2015 with the song "A Million Voices", written by Gabriel Alares, Joakim Björnberg, Katrina Noorbergen, Leonid Gutkin and Vladimir Matetsky.
+Russia was represented at the Eurovision Song Contest 2015 with the song "A Million Voices", written by Gabriel Alares, Joakim Björnberg, Katrina Noorbergen, Leonid Gutkin and Vladimir Matetsky.
 The song was performed by Polina Gagarina, who was selected by Russian broadcaster Channel One Russia (C1R) in March 2015 to represent the nation at the 2015 contest in Vienna, Austria.
 In the first of the Eurovision semi-finals "A Million Voices" placed first out of the 16 participating countries, securing its place among the 27 other songs in the final.
 In Russia's nineteenth Eurovision appearance on 23 May, "A Million Voices" finished in second place, receiving 303 points and full marks from five countries.

 Background

 Prior to the 2015 contest, Russia had participated in the Eurovision Song Contest eighteen times since its first entry in 1994.
 Russia had won the contest on one occasion in 2008 with the song "Believe" performed by Dima Bilan.
 Since the introduction of the semi-finals to the contest in 2004, Russia has, up to 2016, managed to qualify to the final every year.
 In 2013, C1R opted to send Golos (The Voice) winner Dina Garipova to the contest where she placed fifth in the final with the song "What If".
 In 2014, RTR selected Junior Eurovision Song Contest 2006 winners Tolmachevy Sisters who placed seventh in the final with the song "Shine".

 The Russian broadcaster for the 2015 Contest, who broadcast the event in Russia and organised the selection process for its entry, was Channel One Russia (C1R).
 Since 2008, the Russian participation in the contest alternates between C1R and Russia-1 (RTR); with C1R in charge for 2015.
 Russia has used various methods to select the Russian entry in the past, including national finals and internal selections.
 Since 2013, both Russian broadcasters have been selecting the entry through an internal selection.